tanksdude/tanks-game/README.md

         * Apparently there are some Windows ARM laptops that only support DirectX, so those aren't supported
 * 3GHz+ CPU recommended
     * Faster CPU -> more bullets on screen
-    * The game can use more than one core, however the performance is usually the same or worse; even with a complete rewrite, not sure performance would improve...
+    * The game can use more than one core, and the performance increases somewhat, but not a lot
 * ~200MB RAM
 * No audio requirements, because there's no audio
 * OS: Windows x64 or Linux x64
-    * Mac OS dropped support for OpenGL when they switched to ARM, also I don't have a Mac to test on
+    * Mac OS dropped support for OpenGL when they switched to ARM, also I don't have a Mac to test on; if you want to try your luck, look into [ANGLE](https://en.wikipedia.org/wiki/ANGLE_(software))
     * ARM should be possible to support but I don't have an ARM device to test on, and RISC-V has extremely few consumer devices

 [Download here](https://github.com/tanksdude/tanks-game/releases) (Windows-only build; Linux has to compile from source, see below)